 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) reported that emergency management directors earned a median annual wage of $67,330 in May 2015.
-Average growth was predicted in this field, with 1,900 job openings expected between 2014 and 2024.
-Occupation and health safety specialists took in a median yearly salary of $70,210 in May 2015, with slower-than-average growth projected from 2014-2024, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reported that emergency management directors earned a median annual wage of $72,760 in May 2018.
+Average growth was predicted in this field, with 500 job openings expected between 2018 and 2028.
+Occupation and health safety specialists took in a median yearly salary of $71,780 in May 2018, with about as fast as average growth projected from 2018-2028, according to the BLS.

 Continuing Education Information